aws-amplify/docs/cli-toolchain/graphql.md

 Finally a resolver is created for `speakTranslatedImageText` which is a pipeline resolver composed of AppSync functions which are defined by the action list provided in the directive.

 #### Actions
-Valid Actions allowed in predictions are as follows:
+Each of the actions described in the @predictions definition section can be used individually, as well as in a sequence.
+Sequence of actions supported today are as follows:

-- `identifyText -> translateText? -> convertTextToSpeech?`
+- `identifyText -> translateText -> convertTextToSpeech`
-- `identifyLabels -> translateText? -> convertTextToSpeech?`
+- `identifyLabels -> translateText -> convertTextToSpeech`
-- `translateText -> convertTextToSpeech?`
+- `translateText -> convertTextToSpeech`
-- `convertTextToSpeech`

-<sub>Each action can be called individually as well</sub>

 #### Action Resources
 - [`translateText` Supported Language Codes](https://docs.aws.amazon.com/translate/latest/dg/what-is.html#what-is-languages)